martidi/opencv_dsm/README.md

 opencv_dsm
 ==========

-OSSIM tool for DSM generation using tri-stereo and SAR imagery
+OSSIM tool for DSM generation using stereo imagery

 ===============